 How to identify a dry, flaky scalp?

 This ‘dry scalp vs. dandruff’ guide is useful for those who are unsure about whether they have dandruff or dry, flaky, or itchy scalp.
-Dry scalp can be characterised by the following symptoms.
+Dry scalp can be characterized by the following symptoms.

 Dry scalp treatment